Mirror images of lensed star clusters with mismatched spectral energy distributions: A possible signature of top-heavy stellar initial mass functions and extreme stars in high-redshift star clusters: Introduction

 \section{Introduction}

 Strong gravitational lensing by galaxy clusters at low-to-intermediate redshifts can boost the apparent fluxes of high-redshift background galaxies and stretch such objects into gravitational arcs, thereby allowing their constituents to be partially resolved.
-In recent years, both lensed star clusters at redshifts as high as $z\approx 6$--10 \citep[e.g.][]{Vanzella23,Adamo24,Mowla24,Messa25} and candidates for individual lensed stars at redshifts up to $z\approx 5$--6 \citep{Welch22,Meena23,Furtak24} have been identified in observations of such arcs.
+In recent years, both lensed star clusters at redshifts as high as $z\approx 6$--10 \citep[e.g.][]{Vanzella23,Adamo24,Mowla24,Messa25} and candidates for individual lensed stars at redshifts up to $z\approx 5$--6 \citep{Welch22,Meena23,Furtak24} have been identified in observations of such arcs\footnote{In some cases, the distinction between a lensed star and a lensed star cluster may be ambiguous, especially when the lensed-star candidate does not show any signs of variability.
+We note that it has been argued that some of the higher-redshift lensed-star candidates, most notably Earendel at $z\approx 6$, may actually be lensed star clusters \citep{Ji25,Scofield25,Pascale25} rather than pairs of stars as in the \citet{Welch22} Earendel solution.}.

 While the {\it macrolensing} caused by the large-scale gravitational potential of the foreground galaxy cluster is responsible for the formation of these arcs, gravitational {\it microlensing} by stars or other compact objects in the galaxy cluster \citep[e.g.][]{Diego18,Palencia24} may also affect intrinsically small light sources present within these arcs.
 Microlensing can cause temporal variability in the apparent fluxes of lensed stars \citep[e.g.][]{Miralda-Escude91,Diego18} and -- to a smaller degree - in the integrated light from whole star clusters \citep{Dai20,Dai21}.
 Here, we explore a different potential effect of microlensing on lensed star clusters: the appearance of multiple images with discrepant spectral energy distributions (SEDs) in single-epoch observations of strong-lensing galaxy cluster fields.